1: Deduction or investment?

 8: Can I wait to deduct my expenses from next year when I have my first income?

-I am a doctor and started running an emergency room in February 2016.
-However, I bought all my equipment (value approx. DKK 10,000) in December 2015, where I had no income.
-So my income and expenses are in two different income years.
-How do I handle it in relation to SKAT?
+I'm a doctor and started driving on-call in February.
+However, I bought all my equipment (value approx. DKK 10,000) in December of the previous year, when I had no income.
+My income and expenses are therefore in two different income years.
+How do I handle it in relation to TAX?

-SKAT approves that you depreciate your equipment from the year in which it is used - and where the income is.
-There has been no significant impairment from December 2015 to February 2016, and moreover, the equipment is not something you have been able to use privately.
-In this case, you must therefore record your expenditure on equipment (acquisition cost) in the 2016 income year.
+SKAT approves that you depreciate your equipment from the year it is put into use - and where the income is.
+There has been no significant depreciation from December to February of the following year, and furthermore, the equipment is not something you have been able to use privately.
+In this case, you must therefore register your expenditure on equipment (acquisition cost) in the year of income the year after you bought it.

-But otherwise the main rule is that if equipment is not used during the work in the year of purchase, then a valuation of the value of the equipment must be made at the time / in the later year when it is used.
-This is because if you have used equipment for private purposes first, then it is used and thus impaired when you start using it at the time of income acquisition.
+But otherwise, the general rule is that if equipment is not used for work in the year of purchase, then a valuation of the equipment's value must be carried out at the time/in the later year in which it is put into use.
+This is because if you have used equipment for private purposes first, then it is used and thus depreciated when you start using it for income generation.

 I have produced some music with a singer.
-A director has asked me if he can use the music for a movie, which the singer and I have said yes to.
+A director has asked me if he can use the music for a movie, which the singer and I have accepted.
 If the instructor pays me the entire fee, ie both mine and the singer's, and I then subsequently transfer her share to her, how do I avoid being taxed on the entire amount?

-You should only receive payment with the amount you need.
-You must not have other people's salary / fees paid out.
-Then you risk being considered either an employer or as part of a partner company (I / S), and in this case you are neither one nor the other.
+You should only receive payment for the amount which is yours.
+You should not receive B-income on behalf of others.
+You risk being considered either as an employer or as part of a partner company (I/S), and in this case you are neither one nor the other.
 So the instructor has to pay your fees separately.

 10: How do I register the release of a CD in b-indkomst.dk?

-I have released a CD and am in doubt about how this should be registered on b-indkomst.dk?
+I have released a CD and I am not sure how this should be registered on b-indkomst.dk?

-The production and sale of CDs can have many different accounting implications.
-Therefore, it is difficult to provide one accounting solution that can be used by all.
-Some have had all the costs of manufacturing subsidized, others have not received any subsidy.
-Some produce physical CDs, others publish only digitally.
-Some sell 10 CDs in one year, others sell the entire edition in one or two years.
+The production and sale of CDs can have many different accounting consequences.
+Therefore, it is difficult to provide one accounting solution that can be used by everyone.
+Some have had all production costs covered by subsidies, others have not received any subsidies.
+Some produce physical CDs, others only publish digitally.
+Some sell 10 CDs in a year, others sell the entire edition in one or two years.
 These differences present challenges of various kinds.

-Most people with their own publication can refrain from VAT registration.
-As a starting point, income from the sale of goods is subject to VAT, and the same applies to the sale of music publishing digitally.
-However, VAT registration of the company can be omitted if the turnover, ie. the income from the sale does not exceed DKK 50,000 within a 12-month period.
+Most self-publishing companies can avoid VAT registration.
+As a starting point, income from the sale of goods is subject to VAT, and the same applies to the sale of digital music releases.
+But VAT registration of the company can be omitted if the turnover, i.e. the income from sales does not exceed DKK 50,000 within a 12-month period.

-Our good partner, DMF, has prepared a guide on how to do in relation to the release of a CD.
+DMF has prepared a guide for how you should proceed in relation to publishing a CD.
 You can find the instructions here:

 https://www.dmf.dk/medlemsservice/skatteraadgivning/cdsalgogskat/

-In addition, it may be a good idea to contact your association, a tax adviser or SKAT in relation to the publication of a CD and the accounting techniques therein.
+In addition, it may be a good idea to get hold of your association, a tax adviser or SKAT in relation to the publication of a CD and the accounting techniques therein.

 11: How can I make a voluntary payment of my B-tax?